AvitalShmueli/CurlyCurl/README.md

 #### 3. Community

-- **Create a new post:** Users can create a new post in the community section.
-They can write about hair routines. product recommendations and more.
+- **Create a new post:** Users can create a new post in the community section, there they can write about hair routines, product recommendations and more.
-The user can add a picture from the gallery, add tags that will make the post easier to search, and a location.
+The user can add a picture from the gallery, add tags that will make the post easier to search and a location.

 <div class="row">
     <img src="https://github.com/AvitalShmueli/CurlyCurl/assets/158744805/7e664e96-f991-41f3-96bf-bc778796ca09" alt="NewPost" style="height:500px;"/>